pixley/pf2e-statblock-for-obsidian/README.md

 This plugin includes the following modules as packaged code, licensed under MIT Licenses:

-- lezer-markdown: Copyright (C) 2020 by Marijn Haverbeke <marijn@haverbeke.berlin> and others
+- [lezer-markdown](https://github.com/lezer-parser/markdown): Copyright (C) 2020 by Marijn Haverbeke <marijn@haverbeke.berlin> and others
-- @codemirror/language: Copyright (C) 2018-2021 by Marijn Haverbeke <marijn@haverbeke.berlin> and others
+- [@codemirror/lang-markdown](https://github.com/codemirror/lang-markdown): Copyright (C) 2018-2021 by Marijn Haverbeke <marijn@haverbeke.berlin> and others

+## Font License Notices

+PF2e Statblocks for Obsidian embeds the Roboto and DIN Rindschrift Mittel fonts.
+See font-licenses.txt for details.
+It also embeds the Pathfinder Icons font, which is covered by the Paizo's Community Use Policy.